frnorth/registry-example-01/README.md

 ---
-description: an example of self built registry, with pull-cache and push local images
+description: an example of self built registry, with pull-cache and push-storage
-keywords: registry, pull-cache, push, images, repository, distribution, recipes
+keywords: registry, example, pull-cache, push, images, repository, distribution, recipes
 title: One example
 ---

 An example list below was a summary of "Docker Registry" documetation, which contains:
 1. authenticate proxy with nginx
 2. pull-cache
-3. local storage of self built and pushed images
+3. push-storage for local self-built images

 # Mechanism

-Once a self registry is built as a pull-cache, it can not be used as a local warehouse to push images.
+Once a self registry is built as a pull-cache, it can not be used as a local warehouse to push images into.
 The solution is compose another registry on port 442, with the same data volum as the pull-cache registry.

 # Setup
-1. Docker and docker-compuse should be installed first, and instructions below may be followed then, where `yourname` and `yourpasword` is your id and password to `https://hub.docker.com`, for the purpose of pull-cache
+1. Docker and docker-compuse should be installed first, then instructions below may be followed.
+The `yourname` and `yourpasword` is your id and password to `https://hub.docker.com`, for the purpose of pull-cache.
 ```
 git clone https://github.com/frnorth/registry-example-01.git ~/
 cd ~/registry-example-01